-On Friday 24 and Saturday 25 March, the local community is invited to the Central Winchester Regeneration Community Planning Weekend to help create a Vision for the future of this prominent part of the city.
+On Friday 24 and Saturday 25 March, the local community attended the Central Winchester Regeneration Community Planning Weekend to help create a Vision for the future of this prominent part of the city.

 The Central Winchester regeneration area covers approximately 2.3 hectares in the heart of the city and includes the bus station, Friarsgate medical centre, Kings Walk and the Friarsgate car park, amongst other elements.
 Winchester City Council (WCC) is seeking the comprehensive mixed use redevelopment of this area to bring real benefits to local people and create a positive legacy for the city.

-The Community Planning Weekend will be an opportunity to share local knowledge and help shape the plans by joining the design team in workshops, walkabouts and hands-on planning groups.
-There will also be an exhibition explaining the background of the proposal.
+The Community Planning Weekend was an opportunity to share local knowledge and help shape the plans by joining the design team in workshops, walkabouts and hands-on planning groups.
+There was also an exhibition explaining the background of the proposal.

-Participation is on a drop-in basis and people can stay for a short while, a few hours or for the whole event as they choose.
-Team members will be on hand to answer questions.
+Participation was on a drop-in basis and people could stay for a short while, a few hours or for the whole event as they choose.
+Team members were on hand to answer questions.

 Report Back Presentation

-After the public workshop days, the JTP led team will analyse and summarise the outcomes and draw up a Vision for Central Winchester.
-This will be presented back to the local community in early April.
+After the public workshop days, the JTP team analysed and summarised the contributions and presented back to the local community at the Guildhall on Tuesday 4 April.

-Following the creation of the Vision, the team will develop the proposals and draw up the SPD for the area.
-The aim is to produce the draft SPD in June 2017, with the target that the Council will adopt the SDP before the end of 2017.
+Following this initial work, the JTP team will develop the proposals, with further opportunity for community input, and draw up the SPD for the area.
+The aim is to produce the draft SPD later in 2017, with the target that the Council will adopt the SDP before the end of 2017.